openstack/security-doc/README.rst

 Installing
 ==========

-Refer to https://docs.openstack.org/security-guide to see where these documents are published and to learn more about the OpenStack Security Guide.
+Refer to the `OpenStack Security Guide <https://docs.openstack.org/security-guide>`_ to see where these documents are published and to learn more about the OpenStack Security Guide.